bartbien/DataStructureJava/README.md

 ================= How to to something?

+Questions:

-1. How to implement a queue using two stacks? com.phoenixjcam.collection.queue.TwoStacksQueue
+1. How to implement a queue using two stacks?

-2.
+answer: TwoStacksQueue class

+2. How would you approach a problem of looking for a string in a very big file (few TB of data)?
+answer: FewTBData class

+3.

+Answers:
+ questions folder

 Exercise:
 http://algs4.cs.princeton.edu/home/